 During a routine exam, the doctor may do a digital rectal exam.
 The doctor inserts a gloved finger into the rectum to detect any prostate enlargement, nodularity, or asymmetry that may indicate cancer.
 The exam takes approximately 30-60 seconds.

 While it has become a controversial issue, the prostate specific antigen (PSA) test can be used as a screening tool for prostate cancer.
-Organizations like the US Preventative Services Task Force (USPSTF) and the American Academy of Family Physicians (AAFP) recommend against the PSA test, highlighting the potential harms, like having to undergo unnecessary surgery.
+Organizations like the US Preventative Services Task Force (USPSTF) and the American Academy of Family Physicians (AAFP) recommend against the PSA test, highlighting the potential harms, like having to undergo unnecessary surgery and the fact that it is also elevated in benign prostatic hypertrophy, which is very common as men age.
 The ACS and American Urological Society stress the need to make an informed decision about prostate cancer screening.

 What should men do?
 Talk to your doctor about the risks and benefits of screening.
 If you decide to be screened, your doctor will do the PSA test with or without the digital rectal exam.